Lisa Phillips (museum director): New Museum

-After joining the New Museum as Director in 1999, Phillips spearheaded and oversaw the successful completion of the Museum's first freestanding building by the leading architectural team SANAA (Kazuyo Sejima and Ryue Nishizawa), which opened on the Bowery in 2007.
+After joining the New Museum as Director in 1999, Phillips spearheaded and oversaw the successful completion of the museum's first freestanding building by the leading architectural team SANAA (Kazuyo Sejima and Ryue Nishizawa), which opened on the Bowery in 2007.
 The building was also recognized when SANAA received the 2010 Pritzker Prize, making Kazuyo Sejima the second female architect to receive the prestigious award.
-The presence of the Museum on the Bowery also spurred a renaissance of the street and neighborhood, including a new district for galleries and creative spaces.
+The presence of the museum on the Bowery also spurred a renaissance of the street and neighborhood, including a new district for galleries and creative spaces.
 In 2008, Phillips led the acquisition of an adjacent fifty-thousand-square-foot property at 231 Bowery.
+Ground for new galleries was designed by OMA / Shohei Shigematsu and Rem Koolhaas in collaboration with Cooper Robertson and broke ground in November 2022; the space is expected to open in Fall 2025.
+The building will also include space for the New Museum's technology incubator NEW INC.

-During her tenure, the museum's operating budget has expanded from $3.5 million to $13 million annually.
+During her tenure, the museum's operating budget has expanded from $3.5 million to $13 million annually and doubled the museum's space.
 Under Phillips's leadership, the museum expanded its programming to include several initiatives, including the TRIENNIAL for emerging international artists; the MUSEUM AS HUB, a partnership of international organizations to study and share art from around the globe; IdeasCity, an international festival that explores the art and culture of urban centers; and NEW INC, a museum-led incubator (a shared workspace and professional development program designed to support creative practitioners).
-The New Museum created a dedicated space for digital art projects in 2000 (Media Z Lounge), which subsequently led to bringing on RHIZOME] as an affiliate organization in 2003.
+The New Museum created a dedicated space for digital art projects in 2000 (Media Z Lounge), which subsequently led to bringing on Rhizome as an affiliate organization in 2003.

 Phillips has also organized a number of benchmark exhibitions at the New Museum, including exhibitions of the works of Paul McCarthy (2001), Carroll Dunham (2002–03), John Waters (2004), and Chris Burden (2013–14).

+In 2003, the New York Times reported that Phillips was one of the candidates interviewed for the position as director of the Whitney Museum; the position eventually went to Adam D. Weinberg.

-Ms. Phillips has been running an art museum in New York longer than anyone except Glenn Lowry at the Museum of Modern Art (she took over in 1999, he in 1995.)
+Phillips has been running an art museum in New York longer than anyone except Glenn Lowry at the Museum of Modern Art (she took over in 1999, he in 1995.)
 She is one of only two directors in the city who has overseen the construction of a brand-new building.
-And she is now in the midst of an $80 million capital campaign to double her museum's size.
+Philips spearheaded an $80 million capital campaign to double her museum's size.